microsoft/AI-Robot-Challenge-Lab/README.md

 <img src="docs/images/LUIS-TrainingResults-11.JPG" width="600">
 </p>

-6. Now let's do a quick funcionality check for the LUIS Service directly from the dashboard page.
+6. Now let's do a quick functionality check for the LUIS Service directly from the dashboard page.
     * Click the **Test** button to open the test panel.
     * Then **Type** `move arm` and press enter.